 Additionally, the CS/CCA mechanism shall detect a medium busy condition within 4 s of any signal with a received energy that is 20 dB above the minimum modulation and coding rate sensitivity (minimum modulation and coding rate sensitivity + 20 dB resulting in –62 dBm for 20 MHz channel spacing, –65 dBm for 10 MHz channel spacing, and –68 dBm for 5 MHz channel spacing).

+If dot 11DynamicSensitivityControlImplemented is true, the start of a valid OFDM transmission at a receive level equal to or greater than the effective CS/CCA threshold is derived following the procedures given in clause 11.xx shall cause CS/CCA to detect a channel busy condition with a probability > 90% within 4 µs for 20 MHz channel spacing, 8 µs for 10 MHz channel spacing, and 16 µs for 5 MHz channel spacing.

-1µµµFor improved spectrum sharing, CCA-ED is required in some bands.
+For improved spectrum sharing, CCA-ED is required in some bands.
 The behavior class indicating CCA-ED is given in Table D-2 (Behavior limits).
 The operating classes requiring the corresponding CCA-ED behavior class are given in E.1 (Country information and operating classes).
 The PHY of a STA that is operating within an operating class that requires CCA-ED shall operate with CCA-ED.

 CCA-ED shall detect a channel busy condition when the received signal strength exceeds the CCA-ED threshold as given by dot11OFDMEDThreshold.
 The CCA-ED thresholds for the operating classes requiring CCA-ED are subject to the criteria in D.2.5 (CCA-ED threshold).